Skip to content

 • ✅ Learning Curve: JavaScript is modern & straightforward

-💡 Pro Tip: If your organization already uses Google Workspace (like Gmail with your company domain), you already have everything you need.
+💡 Pro Tip: If your organization already uses Google Workspace, you already have everything you need.
 Zero additional cost.

 Here's the 4-layer automation system I use for processing 122 payrolls annually: